-Remedies:

-- The New York Attorney General has the authority to investigate claims and to bring an action on behalf of the State or a local government.
+Remedies: The New York Attorney General has the authority to investigate claims and to bring an action on behalf of the State or a local government.
 A local government may also investigate claims and bring an action on its behalf.
-The Attorney General must consult with the Office of Medicaid Inspector General before brining a claim related to the Medicaid program. - An individual may bring what is called a qui tam action.
-This means the individual files an action on behalf of the State or a local government.
+The Attorney General must consult with the Office of Medicaid Inspector General before bringing a claim related to the Medicaid program.

+Any individual may bring what is called a qui tam action.
+This means the individual files an action on behalf of the person and the people of the state of New York or a local government.
 In a qui tam action, an individual must file his or her complaint and written disclosure of substantially all material evidence and information he or she possesses in State Supreme Court, where it remains under seal for at least 60 days.
-The State may decide to intervene or to authorize a local government to intervene with the lawsuit.
-If neither the State nor a local government intervenes, the individual may still continue the lawsuit independently.
-If a qui tam lawsuit is successful, the individual may receive between 15 to 30% of the recovery, depending on the level of the State's or local government's participation and other factors, as well as reasonable attorneys' fees and costs.
+The state may decide to intervene or to authorize a local government to intervene with the lawsuit.
+If neither the state nor a local government intervenes, the individual may still continue the lawsuit independently.

+If a qui tam lawsuit is successful, the individual may receive between 15 to 30% of the recovery, depending on the level of the state's or local government's participation and other factors, as well as reasonable attorneys' fees and costs.
 The individual's share may be reduced to no more than 10% if the court finds that the action was based primarily on disclosure of specific information (not provided by such individual) relating to allegations or transactions in a criminal, civil or administrative hearing.
 An individual's share of any recovery may also be reduced if the individual planned or initiated the violation in question.
-If an individual is convicted of criminal conduct arising from his or her role in the violation, he or she is not entitled to any portion of the recovery. - No action may be filed against the Federal government, the State or a local government or any officer or employee thereof acting in his or her official capacity. - A person or entity found guilty of violating the State False Claims Act is obligated to repay all of the falsely obtained reimbursement and will be liable for a civil penalty of between \$6,000 and \$12,000, plus up to three times the amount of damages incurred by the State or a local government for each violation of the Act.
-If the person committing the violation turnished information regarding such violation to the appropriate State or local government official within 30 days of obtaining such information and cooperates fully in the investigation, additional damages are capped at twice the amount.
+If an individual is convicted of criminal conduct arising from his or her role in the violation, he or she is not entitled to any portion of the recovery.

+No action may be filed against the federal, state or local governments or any officer or employee thereof acting in his or her official capacity.

+A person or entity found guilty of violating the State False Claims Act is obligated to repay all of the falsely obtained reimbursement and will be liable for a civil penalty of between \$6,000 and \$12,000, plus up to three times the amount of damages incurred by the state or a local government for each violation of the Act.
+If the person committing the violation furnished information regarding such violation to the appropriate State or local government official within 30 days of obtaining such information and cooperates fully in the investigation, additional damages are capped at twice the amount.